 While our study has increased our knowledge of the role of host country language in MNC subsidiaries, there are several limitations that open up interesting avenues for future research.
-First, our study was conducted in a linguistically unique4 country with generally low English proficiency, which limits the generalizability of the findings to MNC subsidiaries in other countries, especially outside East Asian countries such as Japan (Peltokorpi, 2010) and South Korea (Park, Hwang, & Harrison, 1996).
+First, our study was conducted in a linguistically unique country with generally low English proficiency, which limits the generalizability of the findings to MNC subsidiaries in other countries, especially outside East Asian countries such as Japan (Peltokorpi, 2010) and South Korea (Park, Hwang & Harrison, 1996).
 However, even though the contextual uniqueness of our study makes the finding less generalizable, it nevertheless provides an opportunity for theory building that has a wider appeal.
 Second, we have not examined expatriates' actual host country language proficiency in great detail.
 Further studies could look in greater detail at the varying levels of language proficiency and the differential impact this has on expatriate adjustment and performance.
-Third, instead of taking a dual perspective, including both expatriates and HCEs, further studies could also focus more specifically on the underresearched host country national perspective, examining in depth how HCEs' English proficiency influences information exchange and interpersonal relationships between expatriates and HCEs.
-Fourth, gender and gendered power relationships are major defining features for most organizations, including in expatriate management (Hearn, Metcalfe & Piekkari, 2006; Hearn, Metcalfe, & Piekkari, 2012).
-Given that most of the expatriates in this study were male, the findings and conclusions could potentially be different for female expatriates.
+Third, instead of taking a dual perspective, including both expatriates and HCEs, further studies could also focus more specifically on the under-researched host country national perspective, examining in depth how HCEs' English proficiency influences information exchange and interpersonal relationships between expatriates and HCEs.